December 13, 2016

 - A tip from Mae West – Coconut oil applied daily to the face and neck, makes the skin feel soft and works as a good moisturiser.

-To demonstrate how useful in recreating a vintage look the book really is, I present you with pictures from my latest photo-shoot, inspired by Rita Hayworth and a hint of Joan Crawford, with hair and make-up done by yours truly, following the ‘Vintage Secrets; Hollywood Beauty’ guidelines.
+To demonstrate how useful in recreating a vintage look the book really is, I present you with pictures from my latest photoshoot, inspired by Rita Hayworth and a hint of Joan Crawford.
+And as always, I did the make-up and hair following the ‘Vintage Secrets; Hollywood Beauty’ guidelines.

 “In the 1940s, lips could be any shade you liked- so long as that shade was red!”
 Laura Slater

 To create perfect curls I always sleep in the hair rollers, which is incredibly uncomfortable but I do get my almost perfect vintage curls.
-I say “almost” because I still haven’t found a really good setting lotion, which would make the whole process much easier.
+I say “almost” because I still haven’t found the perfect setting lotion, which would make the whole process much easier.

 If you love makeup, you might be interested in my Best Makeup Ideas for Hooded Eyes article.